LolloDev5123/nhos-llserver/README.md

 How to get the script running on NHOS:

-1. Open `server.sh` with a [compatible text editor](https://github.com/nicehash/NHOS/blob/master/nhos_configuration.md#what-you-will-need), and edit `ALLOW` variable Ex. `ALLOW="192.168.0.0/24"` to allow access only from IPs in your local network, check more here: https://nmap.org/ncat/guide/ncat-access.html
-2. Save the `server.sh` script on `/mnt/nhos/scripts.sh/` directory.
+1. Save the `server.sh` script on `/mnt/nhos/scripts.sh/` directory.
 Check how in official NHOS documentation [here](https://github.com/nicehash/NHOS/blob/master/nhos_boot_scripts.md).
-3. Access to your local NHOS rig IP using your browser Ex. http://192.168.0.42
+2. Access to your local NHOS rig IP using your browser Ex. http://192.168.0.42

 ## Features